Where Do Lawyers Work?

 Law Firm Attorneys

 After working at the firm for a number of years, an associate may be considered for partnership.
-Becoming a partner comes with considerable more responsibility while becoming a partial owner of the firm.
+Becoming a partner comes with considerable more responsibility while becoming a partial owner of intellectual property within the firm.

 Average Salary for Lawyers: $135,830